 - Examining the potential for co-benefits to other industries arising from irrigated agriculture

-The Victoria River Water Resource Assessment is funded through the Australian Government’s $3.5 billion National Water Grid Fund.
+The Victoria River Water Resource Assessment was funded through the Australian Government’s National Water Grid Science Program.